myeongjae-kim/greener-on-the-other-side/README.md

 # greener-on-the-other-side
-Repository to push a commit automatically for every single day
+Repository to automatically push a commit for every single day.

 ## Instruction